benmarwick/ctv-archaeology/README.md

 Visentin, D., & Carrer, F. (2017).
 Evaluating Mesolithic settlement patterns in mountain environments (Dolomites, Eastern Italian Alps): the role of research biases and locational strategies. _Archeologia e calcolatori_ 28(1), 129-154. http://eprints.bice.rm.cnr.it/id/eprint/17240

+Visser, RM and Vorst, Y. (2022).
+Connecting Ships: Using Dendrochronological Network Analysis to Determine the Wood Provenance of Roman-Period River Barges Found in the Lower Rhine Region and Visualise Wood Use Patterns.
+International Journal of Wood Culture 1(aop): 1–29. https://doi.org/10.1163/27723194-bja10014.

 Visser, RM.
 (2021).
 On the similarity of tree-ring patterns: Assessing the influence of semi-synchronous growth changes on the Gleichläufigkeitskoeffizient for big tree-ring data sets.
 Archaeometry 63(1): 204–215.
 DOI: https://doi.org/10.1111/arcm.12600.

 Visser, R.M., 2021.
 Dendrochronological Provenance Patterns.
 Network Analysis of Tree-Ring Material Reveals Spatial and Economic Relations of Roman Timber in the Continental North-Western Provinces.
 Journal of Computer Applications in Archaeology 4(1): 230–253.
 DOI: http://doi.org/10.5334/jcaa.79